cvxgrp/optimization_via_circuits/README.md

 In this repository, we provide `ciropt` package implementing this methodology.
 With `ciropt`, you can easily explore a wide range of algorithms that have a convergence guarantee.

-The structure of this repo borrows a lot from [PEPit](https://pepit.readthedocs.io/en/latest/quickstart.html) package.
-This is intended to easily verify that the discretization is dissipative using other package.

 ## Installation
 To install `ciropt` 1) activate virtual environment, 2) clone the repo, 3) from inside the directory run